vuthuyduong/dnabarcoder/README.md

 ## References

 Vu D. et al. (2019).
-Massive fungal biodiversity data re-annotation with multi-level clustering.
-Scientific Reports 4: 6837.
+Large-scale generation and analysis of filamentous fungal DNA barcodes boosts coverage for kingdom fungi and reveals thresholds for fungal species and higher taxon delimitation.
+Studies in Mycology 92, 135-154.